-Basic Allowance for Subsistence (BAS) entitlement continues for service members while hospitalized.
-BAS is meant to offset costs for a member’s meals.
+Basic Allowance for Subsistence (BAS) is meant to offset costs for a member’s meals.
+BAS entitlement continues for service members while hospitalized.
 This allowance is based in the historic origins of the military in which the military provided room and board (or rations) as part of a member’s pay.
 This allowance is not intended to offset the costs of meals for family members.

 Beginning on January 1 2002, all enlisted members get full BAS, but pay for their meals (including those provided by the government).
 This is the culmination of the BAS Reform transition period.

 (including commissioned officers, warrant officers and aviation cadets)